JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lecture.md

 ````@example lecture
 sgn(x::Real) = x > 0 ?
 1 : x < 0 ? -1 : 0
+nothing # hide
 ````

 and we know it would be correct for all real numbers.
 This means that if anyone creates a new subtype of `Real`, the above function can be used.
-This also means that **it is expected** that comparison operations are defined for any real numbers.
-Also notice that `Complex` numbers are excluded, since that do not have a total order.
+This also means that **it is expected** that comparison operations are defined for any real number.
+Also notice that `Complex` numbers are excluded, since they do not have a total order.

-For unsigned numbers, the `sgn` can be simplified, as it is sufficient to verify if they are different (greated) then zeros, therefore the function can read
+For unsigned numbers, the `sgn` can be simplified, as it is sufficient to verify if they are different (greater) than zero, therefore the function can read

 ````@example lecture
 sgn(x::Unsigned) = x > 0 ?
 1 : 0
+nothing # hide
 ````

 and again, it applies to all numbers derived from `Unsigned`.
-Recall that `Unsigned <: Integer <: Real,` how does Julia decides, which version of the function `sgn` to use for `UInt8(0)`?
-It chooses the most specific version, and therefore for `sgn(UInt8(0))` it will use `sgn(x::Unsinged)`.
+Recall that `Unsigned <: Integer <: Real,` how does Julia decide, which version of the function `sgn` to use for `UInt8(0)`?
+It chooses the most specific version, and thus for `sgn(UInt8(0))` it will use `sgn(x::Unsinged)`.
-If the compiler cannot decide, typically it encounters an ambiguity, it throws an error and recommend which function you should define to resolve it.
+If the compiler cannot decide, typically it encounters an ambiguity, it throws an error and recommends which function you should define to resolve it.

 The above behavior allows to define default "fallback" implementations and while allowing to specialize for sub-types.
-A usual example is a matrix multiplication, which has a generic (and slow) implementation with many specializations, which can take advantage of structure (sparse, banded), or of optimized implementations (e.g. blas implementation for dense matrices with eltype `Float32` and `Float64`).
+A great example is matrix multiplication, which has a generic (and slow) implementation with many specializations, which can take advantage of structure (sparse, banded), or use optimized implementations (e.g. blas implementation for dense matrices with eltype `Float32` and `Float64`).

 Again, Julia does not make a difference between abstract types defined in `Base`